cuba/PiuPiu/README.md

 }).send()
 ```

 You will have crashes if you force unwrap anything in your callbacks (i.e. usign a `!`).
 We suggest you **ALWAYS** avoid force unwrapping anything in your callbacks.

-Always unwrap your objects before using them including any `IBOutlet`s that the system generates.
+Always unwrap your objects before using them.
+This includes any `IBOutlet`s that the system generates.
+Use a guard, Use an assert.
+Use anything but a `!`.

 ### Strong reference to a `ResponseFuture`